 Twiss Pens are handmade in England.
 Beautiful looking fountain pens, pens and propelling pencils handcrafted in the UK, using foreign made components.
 One of my twitter follows.
 I have not seen these in real life but they look great.
 Twiss fountain pens come with an ink filler so you can use bottled ink or they take standard international refills.

-D. Leonardt & Co is apparently still in business at Highley and still manufactures pen nibs and fountain pens.
-It would appear that the Manuscript Pen Company Ltd. now owns the D. Leonardt & Co brand name and trade mark and has the exclusive right to manufacture pen nibs with the D. Leonardt & Co brand name and trade mark.
-Manufacturing appears to be by D. Leonardt & Co which also manufactures metal corners and other accessories for stationery products.
+D. Leonardt & Co is still in business at Highley and still manufactures pen nibs and fountain pens.
+It would appear that the Manuscript Pen Company Ltd (also in Highley) now owns the D. Leonardt & Co brand name and trade mark with respect to pens and has the exclusive right to manufacture pen nibs with the D. Leonardt & Co brand name and trade mark.
+Manufacturing appears to be by D. Leonardt & Co who also manufacture metal corners and other accessories for stationery products.
 This company appears to still be going strong.
 They make corners or accessories for diaries/agendas, luxury leathergoods, small leathergoods, wedding/photograph albums, menu covers, pattern and carpet books, binders, portfolios or other stationery products, but they also make pen parts such as nibs (for dip pens and fountain pens), clips, pen holders and nib holders and clutch pencils and ballpens.
 Trade only but available via the Manuscript Pen Company Ltd (again trade only) but their site has links to retail outlets and online retailers.
-It is not clear to me whether the Manuscript Pen Company Ltd and D. Leonardt & Co are now one and the same company, but I think this may be the case, under the Highley Pens Ltd name, although perhaps D. Leonardt & Co Ltd is a separate company but both have the same address and appear to share their factory and offices.
+It is not clear to me whether the Manuscript Pen Company Ltd and D. Leonardt & Co are one and the same company, but I think this may be the case, under the Highley Pens Ltd name, although perhaps D. Leonardt & Co Ltd is a separate company but both have the same address and appear to share their factory and offices.

-Joseph Gillott & Sons Ltd. was subsumed into British Pens Ltd. in 1969, and the company apparently continues to market artists’ and calligraphers’ pens and dip pens under the Gillott brand and William Mitchell brand at Oldbury in the Black Country.
+Joseph Gillott & Sons Ltd was subsumed into British Pens Ltd in 1969, and the company apparently continues to market artists’ and calligraphers’ pens and dip pens under the Gillott brand and William Mitchell brand at Oldbury in the Black Country.
 Joseph Gillott & Sons Ltd is now part of William Mitchell Ltd. Perry & Co Ltd. also became part of British Pens Ltd. as did others.
 British Pens Ltd. was originally formed in 1920 from the amalgamation of Hinks Wells & Co. (also famed as makers of Bulldog Clips) and William Mitchell.
-British Pens unfortunately do not seem to have a website and this appears to be because British Pens was purchased by its current owner Byron Head, the owner of William Mitchell (Sinkers), in 1982 and was subsequently renamed William Mitchell (calligraphy) Ltd. I found both Gillot drawing and mapping nibs and William Mitchell nibs for sale on the Scribblers website.
+British Pens do not seem to have a website and this appears to be because British Pens was purchased by its current owner Byron Head, the owner of William Mitchell (Sinkers), in 1982 and was subsequently renamed William Mitchell (calligraphy) Ltd. I found both Gillot drawing and mapping nibs and William Mitchell nibs for sale on the Scribblers website.

 Dip pens were generally used prior to the development of fountain pens, and are now mainly used in illustration, drawing calligraphy, comics and mapping.

 Much of the information about D. Leonardt & Co., British Pens Ltd. and others mentioned above is taken from http://www.jquarter.org.uk/webdisk/morepentrade.htm.
 More information can also be found in Grace’s Guide and on Wikipedia.

 Unison Colour Soft Pastels are made in England.